AnjayGoel/anjaygoel.github.io/src/content/post/Myth-of-market-timing.md

 #### The Constraints

-* We invest a fixed amount every month on Nifty TRI.
+* Invest a fixed amount every month on Nifty TRI.
-* We must necessarily invest every month, irrespective of the market conditions.
+* Necessarily invest every month, irrespective of the market conditions.
-* We only take long positions, So no liquidating any part of the portfolio.
+* Only take long positions, So no liquidating any part of the portfolio.

 These constraints might seem restrictive, but they keep things realistic and stop us from blurring the lines between passive investing and active trading.

 #### Back-testing Steps

-* We back-test these strategies for an investment horizon of 1 to 15 years.
+* Back-test these strategies for an investment horizon of 1 to 15 years.
-* We run each (strategy, investment horizon) pair for 1000 random time-periods sampled from historical data.
+* Run each (strategy, investment horizon) pair for 1000 random time-periods sampled from historical data.
 * Calculate the IRR for each iteration and report its average.

 #### The Strategies